isomerpages/moe-corporationpri/_cca/Clubs & Societies/Xiangqi.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Xiangqi (Chinese Chess) CCA aims to instil game sportsmanship and inculcate
+<p>The Xiangqi (Chinese Chess) CCA aims to instil sportsmanship and inculcate
 values such as perseverance as students play against their peers.
 During practice sessions, students can hone life skills such as strategic planning and critical thinking as they encounter novel situations.
-Students find the practice sessions enriching as they can choose to play physical chess matches or use iPads to play virtual matches.</p>
-<p>We are committed to nurturing students and hope that they can apply these
-values and skills beyond the four walls of the classroom.</p>
+Students find the practice sessions enriching as they can choose to play physical or virtual matches.
+We are committed to nurturing students and hope that they can apply these values and skills beyond the four walls of the classroom.</p>
 </td>
 </tr>
 <tr>